sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 1.2.54 =

+* Improves the HTML and CSS editors in the "HTML Content" fields and the "Customize Form Design" attribute, respectively.
+* Modifies the "Upload File" control to allow asking for the number of selected files.
+Ex. fieldname1|r.length
+* Modifies the Popup control to allow dragging the popup window to a different position.
+* Implements the COPYHTML and COPYTEXT operations.
+* Fixes an issue in the module that assigns the default fields' values when the form has active the delay evaluation of the equations.

 = 1.2.53 =

 * Improves the plugin security.
 Special thanks to Tiffany Tyson, Customer Support Engineer at WordFence.
 Pay attention to users who pass additional attributes through the form shortcode.
 In previous plugin versions, the attributes were converted as Javascript variables with global scope.
 For example, in shortcodes like [CP_CALCULATED_FIELDS id="1" custom_attr="234"], the plugin created the custom_attr variable with value 234, and you could use it directly in the equations as custom_attr*fieldname1.
 However, this feature hides a serious problem.
 You could overwrite global variables like window or document.
 The current plugin update generates the variable as a property of the cff_var object, and you should use it as cff_var['custom_attr'] or cff_var.custom_attr